Aliases for KCNN1 Gene

 GeneCards Summary for KCNN1 Gene

 KCNN1 (Potassium Calcium-Activated Channel Subfamily N Member 1) is a Protein Coding gene.
-Among its related pathways are Transmission across Chemical Synapses and Insulin secretion.
+Among its related pathways are Insulin secretion and Transmission across Chemical Synapses.
 GO annotations related to this gene include protein heterodimerization activity and calcium-activated potassium channel activity.
 An important paralog of this gene is KCNN4.

 UniProtKB/Swiss-Prot for KCNN1 Gene